Leaving behind a solar cooking nation

 To minimize the inconvenience and frustrations of existing solar cookers, we went on a journey of trial and error.
-The experimentation with a built-in solar oven to be able to solar cook from inside the house was a step in the right direction, but a bit far fetched.
+The experimentation with a built-in solar oven to be able to solar cook from inside the house was a step in the right direction, but it requires huge investments and more research.

 Evacuated tube solar cookers are one of the well talked about solar cookers internationally.

 Although it is highly effective and reach impressive temperatures, we had to abandon this cooker as it was not being used on a regular basis by customers.
 It did not serve our mission of “Leaving behind a solar cooking nation” well.